Robert Swift: National Basketball Association

 Swift was selected by the Seattle SuperSonics in the first round with the twelfth overall pick in the 2004 NBA draft.
 Swift bypassed college and opted for the NBA, turning down his commitment to play for USC.

 In his first season with the Sonics, Swift played in 16 games, averaging 4.5 minutes, 0.9 points, 0.4 rebounds, and 0.4 blocks per game.
 In his second season, under the direction of coach Bob Hill, he started 20 out of 47 games, averaging 21 minutes, 6.4 points, 5.6 rebounds, and 1.2 blocks per game.

 In 2006, the Sonics anticipated that Swift would become their starting center.
 Swift was awarded the starting job at center but he ruptured the anterior cruciate ligament in his right knee after playing just over one minute in a preseason game vs the Sacramento Kings.
 The resulting injury occurred when he twisted his right knee when he fell and went out of bounds awkwardly in front of the Seattle bench.
 Swift suffered another injury to his right knee in February 2008, a torn lateral meniscus.

-Swift's final NBA game was played on April 13, 2009, in a 83–113 loss to the Portland Trail Blazers where he recorded 2 points, 3 rebounds and 2 blocks.
+Swift's final NBA game was played on April 13, 2009, in an 83–113 loss to the Portland Trail Blazers where he recorded 2 points, 3 rebounds and 2 blocks.
 On December 22, 2009, the Oklahoma City Thunder renounced the rights to Swift.